Yosemite Sam: Later years

 Yosemite Sam made appearances in several television specials in the 1970s and 1980s, and in three of the Looney Tunes feature-film compilations.
 Sam was the star of his own comic book series from 1970 to 1984, for a total of 81 issues.
 Published by Gold Key / Whitman Comics, the official title of the series was Yosemite Sam and Bugs Bunny.
 Yosemite Sam was the main basis for the character of The Grump from DePatie-Freleng Enterprises's TV series Here Comes the Grump.
 The Grump's dragon was similar to Sam's in Knighty Knight Bugs, right down to the fiery nasal explosions upon its master.
-He also made a cameo appearance in Disney/Amblin's Who Framed Roger Rabbit, where he is blasted out of Toontown.
+He also made a cameo appearance in Disney/Amblin's 1988 film Who Framed Roger Rabbit, where he is blasted out of Toontown.
 In the film, he is the only Looney Tunes character to not be voiced by Mel Blanc, with Joe Alaskey taking the role.

 Yosemite Sam was one of the classic Looney Tunes characters who appeared as faculty members of Acme Looniversity in the 1990s animated series Tiny Toon Adventures.
 Sam was shown teaching classes in Firearms and Anvilology (the study of falling anvils, a staple joke in the Looney Tunes genre), and was sometimes portrayed as the school principal (though at least one episode identified Bugs Bunny as the principal, and Wile E. Coyote was Dean of Acme Loo).
 As with all the main Looney Tunes characters, Sam had a student counterpart at Acme Loo in Montana Max.
 In "K-Acme TV", Yosemite Sam was seen as the judge of "Toon Court" (a parody of The People's Court) where he proceeded over a trial where Calamity Coyote issues a complaint against the ACME Corporation for negligence and faulty workmanship.
 The ACME Corporation's representative Bobbo ACME claims that the devices made by the ACME Corporation work if they are used right as he demonstrates the catapult on Calamity Coyote.
 Judge Yosemite Sam finds in favor of the ACME Corporation.
 In the same episode, Yosemite Sam appeared as a prospector in a documentary detailing about the sightings of a furry creature called Bigbutt (a spoof of Bigfoot).

-Yosemite Sam also appeared along with Bugs Bunny in a number of Mirinda commercials in early 90s, most probably due to direct competition to Fanta, being advertised with Disney characters at that time.
+Yosemite Sam also appeared along with Bugs Bunny in a number of Mirinda commercials in the early 1990s due to direct competition with Fanta, which was being advertised with Disney characters at that time.